Immigrant Visa Interview Instructions (PDF 63 KB)

 The following documents are required for your case.
 If you did not submit these documents to NVC, you are required to bring the original documents (with notarized English translation) to your scheduled interview appointment.
 Failure to provide these documents at your interview will delay your case.

-- DS-5537 If you are a third country national (not a citizen of Burma) applying for a nonimmigrant or immigrant visa, the DS-5537 form listing family members and occupations is not required.
+- Additional Form If you are a third country national (not a citizen of Burma) applying for a nonimmigrant or immigrant visa, the additional form listing family members and occupations is not required.

 - Passport(s): Original and one photocopy of a biograph page, valid for six months beyond the intended date of entry into the United States.